-Basically, we have designed two different processes for the extraction of nano carbon (CNT) from carbonaceous materials and gases.
+Basically, we have designed two different processes for the extraction of nano carbon (CMS) from carbonaceous materials and gases.

 - CO2 splitting with reaction material (especially for gases)